 This is a global situation that affects all of us, and collaboration and sharing of good ideas should be encouraged.

 Holding Hearings in Times of COVID-19 - “The Vienna Protocol – A Practical Checklist for Remote Hearings”

-In-person hearings can not take place at the premises of VIAC at the moment (as of 2 November 2020).
+In-person hearings can take place at the premises of VIAC at the moment under special conditions and with restricted availability.

 Please contact your case manager as soon as possible if you are planning to hold a hearing in the near future.

 The newly released “The Vienna Protocol – A Practical Checklist for Remote Hearings” that may be used for arbitration proceedings administered by any institution provide useful guidance for parties, counsel and arbitrators when holding hearings in times of COVID-19:

 - The Vienna Protocol - A Practical Checklist for Remote Hearings